mouramax/crewai-samples/versatile_file_read_tool/README.md

 ## Key Features

--   **Multiple Retrieval Modes**:
+-   **Multiple Retrieval Modes (Set at Initialization)**:
-    -   `full`: Reads the entire file or a specified range of lines (using `start_line` and `line_count`).
+    -   `full`: Reads the entire file or a specified range of lines (using `start_line` and `line_count` set during initialization).
-    -   `head`: Reads the first `N` characters of a file (using `max_chars`).
+    -   `head`: Reads the first `N` characters of a file (using `max_chars` set during initialization).
-    -   `random_chunks`: Extracts a strategic selection of blocks (first, last, and random middle blocks) from a file, useful for getting a sense of large files within a character limit (`max_chars`).
+    -   `random_chunks`: Extracts a strategic selection of blocks (first, last, and random middle blocks) from a file, useful for getting a sense of large files within a character limit (`max_chars` set during initialization).
 Each selected block is followed by "..." to indicate potential discontinuity.
-    -   `summarize`: Uses a provided Language Model (LLM) to generate a summary of the file's content.
+    -   `summarize`: Uses a Language Model (LLM) provided during initialization to generate a summary of the file's content.
 It internally uses the `random_chunks` method to select a substantial portion of the file for summarization.
--   **Configurable Defaults**: The tool can be initialized with default settings for file path, retrieval mode, character limits, and LLM instance, which can be overridden at runtime.
+-   **Configurable Defaults at Initialization**: The tool is initialized with settings for file path, retrieval mode, character limits, line ranges, and LLM instance.
+Only the `file_path` can be overridden when the `run` method is called.
+The tool's description dynamically updates to reflect the configured defaults.
--   **UTF-8 Encoding**: Enforces reading files with UTF-8 encoding and includes an option to ignore encoding errors.
+-   **UTF-8 Encoding**: Reads files with UTF-8 encoding and ignores errors.
--   **Intelligent Truncation**: For modes like `head` and `random_chunks`, if the file's total content is smaller than the specified `max_chars`, the full content is returned without truncation.
+-   **Intelligent Truncation**: For modes like `head` and `random_chunks`, if the file's total content is smaller than the `max_chars` set during initialization, the full content is returned without truncation.
--   **Error Handling**: Provides clear error messages for issues like file not found, permission errors, or problems during summarization.
+-   **Error Handling**: Raises appropriate Python exceptions for issues like file not found, permission errors, invalid line numbers, missing required initialization parameters (like `max_chars` or `llm` for specific modes), or problems during summarization.

 ## Example Usage